STORM TEAM 8 FORECAST: Stalled front keeps scattered showers in the forecast

 With the lower humidity this weekend, it should be warm, sunny and comfortable.

-TRACKING THE TROPICS: One tropical wave off the Carolina coast has a 40% chance of developing into a tropical system.
-Another tropical wave off the mid-Atlantic coast has a 30% chance of developing.
+TRACKING THE TROPICS: Two tropical waves just off the U.S. east coast have 20% chances to develop into tropical systems.
 Both of these are heading away from Florida.
-Finally, a wave in the central Atlantic has a 40% chance of development, but upper-level winds will eventually become unfavorable for further development.
+Also, a wave in the central Atlantic has a 40% chance of development, but upper-level winds will eventually become unfavorable for further development.